-Electronic publication also offers a different sort of promise - or challenge, depending on how one views it.
-Often if not usually digital objects need to be produced collaboratively, given both their technological requirements and their ambitious intellectual scale.
+E-publication thus has enormous promise for the humanities.
+It can be much more than digitized text.
+It can be interactive.
+And it normally needs to be produced in a collaborative fashion, given both its technological requirements and the ambitious intellectual scale of the new projects.
 Humanists have traditionally worked alone, but in the digital environment we need to interact with technologists, who themselves have to be knowledgeable about the content of the material they are manipulating.
 Digital publications have already opened new intellectual frontiers for the humanities and challenged our traditional methods and structures.
 That trend will continue, and I welcome it.

-The problem of digital preservation we have not come close to solving.
-It is not even clear who has the responsibility to look after the preservation of digital objects as librarians have traditionally looked after printed books and journals.
-Nor have we come to terms with the real problems of access.
-While from one point of view the internet provides the potential for global access to web-based information, the digital divide creates the reality of tremendous asymmetries, even within the wealthier nations.
-Furthermore the increasing privatisation of digital information is a serious threat most of us have not begun to grasp.
-Observe, for example, recent trends in the international law of intellectual property, or the economic transition from sale to the licensing of information, which threatens to replace a world of ownership with a world of mere rights to use, payable as long as use is desired.
-If the scholar is lucky enough to work in a wealthy university whose library can afford to purchase access to the huge quantity of information available only by licence, he or she is very fortunate indeed.
+But there are problems in the digital paradise.
+Let me mention a few, briefly.
+The first is preservation of digital publications, since they are produced in an inherently unstable medium.
+It is not even clear who has the responsibility to look after the preservation of digital objects in the manner that libraries have traditionally taken responsibility for the preservation of books and journals.
+The second is access.
+While from one point of view the Internet provides the potential for global access to Web-based information, the digital divide creates the reality of tremendous asymmetries in access, even within the wealthier nations.
+And a potentially greater obstacle to access is the increasing privatization of digital information, given recent trends in the international law of intellectual property and the economic transition from the sale of information, especially to libraries, to the licensing of information, the legal transformation from a world of ownership to a world of mere rights to use.
+If the scholar is lucky enough to work in a wealthy university whose library can afford to purchase access to the huge quantity of proprietary information available only by license, he is very fortunate indeed.
 But many other scholars and the general public face the threat of being shut off from access to the same sources.

-The question of authority in digital publication reveals several dilemmas.
-One is trustworthiness.
-Another is the uniformity of publication standards necessary to ensure interoperability.
-Digital publication creates challenges to peer review, for even if digital products are reviewed before dissemination, we need new modalities for assessing complex, interactive and multimedia products.
-It is less clear than it used to be who is the appropriate reviewer, since technology is now part of scholarly digital methodology, and most senior scholars, at least now, will have difficulty in assessing the full implications of digital scholarship.
-And all of these dilemmas also exist for post-publication peer review for promotion, tenure and compensation in the university.
+As I have mentioned, digital publication creates severe dilemmas in the specification of authority of (especially) Web-based publications.
+It creates difficulties of maintaining the uniformity of publication standards necessary to ensure interoperability.
+It creates challenges to peer review, for even if digital products are reviewed before dissemination, we need new modalities for assessing complex, interactive and multimedia products.
+It is less clear than it used to be who is the appropriate reviewer, since technology is now part of scholarly digital methodology, and most senior scholars at this point in time will have difficulty in assessing the full implications of digital scholarship.
+And all of these dilemmas also exist for post-publication peer-review for promotion, tenure and compensation in the university.

-Perhaps the most interesting challenge of digital publication is how to deal with the question of finality.
-Roy Rosenzweig has argued that in many online publications it is hard to tell when an essay actually ends:
+But perhaps the most interesting challenge of digital publication is how to deal with the question of finality.
+Roy Rosenzweig has argued that in many online publications it is hard to tell when an essay actually "ends.

 In effect, these essays undercut the unwritten social contract that exists between readers and writers of scholarly essays - the social contract in which the author agrees to follow conventions of argumentation, organization, and documentation and the reader agrees to devote a certain amount of time to give the article a fair reading.
-They also undercut the sense in which a scholarly article can be seen as a very clearly defined and bounded 'product', with a niche into which it cleanly slots.
-(Not coincidentally, they also unsettle our standards for what 'counts' as scholarly publication - are these one article or many?
-Publications of work in progress?)
+They also undercut the sense in which a scholarly article can be seen as a very clearly defined and bounded "product," with a niche into which it cleanly slots.
+(Not coincidentally, they also unsettle our standards for what "counts" as scholarly publication -- are these one article or many?

+Publications of work in progress?)28